sskomma/everest/README.md

-# leetcode
+#DataStructures and Algorithms
+Solves various problems of DataStructures and Algorithms.

-Solves problems from leetcode.com
+Lot of problems are inspired from leetCode.